 Or the candidate may bring the INSTANT OASIS Answers Book PDQ or OASIS: Access at your Fingertips.
-Version year 2023 is acceptable.
+Version year 2024 or 2025 is acceptable.

 If the proctor, whether remote or at a computer based testing center cannot clearly identify the allowable resources, the candidate will not be allowed to take the resources into the testing room.